Agencies Responsible for regulating drones in the Republic of South Africa

 Authorization and licensing is a complex process.
 Please check with the SACAA directly for specifics.

-What you must know about France No Fly Zones or No Drone Zones
+What you must know about South Africa No Fly Zones or No Drone Zones

 No-fly zones

-There are a number of no-fly zones in South Africa.
-As mentioned earlier you can’t fly a drone above or adjacent to military zones, aerodromes, airports and helipads.
+There are several no-fly zones in South Africa.
+As mentioned, you can’t fly a drone above or adjacent to military zones, aerodromes, airports, and helipads.
 Other no-fly zones include:

 - a nuclear power plant